 These beautiful little birds are commonly heard near ponds and lakes, living and collecting small bugs and flies among the reeds and grasses.
 They’re far less common in dry areas.
 You’ll probably recognize their ‘wickety-wickety-wickety’ call if you’re spent any time hiking near a marsh, but they’re fairly retiring and will leave quickly if they sense you nearby.
 I set up a small viewing platform with a lawn chair in a tree overlooking our small beaver pond and was rewarded for sitting still for long periods of time with the above shots, which I considered a win.
 My wife considered it all ridiculous.

-The Dark-eyed juncos took a while to grow on me when I first moved here—they’re pretty plain looking birds, and seem entirely too abundant in the fall and winter to really leapt to the eye.
-But they’re surprisingly complex little birds—their plumage varies wildly across the species, ranging from dominantly black to contained little to no black at all.
-I’ve often seen strange looking birds at my feeders in the winter and have spent many minutes excitedly searching for my binoculars only to realize “it’s another junco” once I get close up.
-And they have a very nice little song as well, being known within the birding set as an excellent bird through which to study ‘bird language’.
+The Dark-eyed juncos took a while to grow on me when I first moved here—they’re pretty plain looking birds, and seem entirely too abundant in the fall and winter to really leap to the eye.
+But they’re surprisingly complex little birds—their plumage varies wildly across the species, ranging from dominantly black to containing little to no black at all.
+I’ve often seen strange looking birds at my feeders in the winter and have spent many minutes excitedly searching for my binoculars only to realize “it’s just another junco” once I get close up.
+They also have a very nice little song, being known within the birding set as an excellent bird through which to study ‘bird language’.
 I’m not QUITE at that level yet, but, you know…good to know.

 The Eurasian collared dove is, as you might guess, invasive in North America, and pretty much everywhere else on the planet too (but not Iceland, which says more about Iceland than it does about the Eurasian collared dove).
 Evidence suggests that they’re not overly damaging to their environment, nor do they tend to outcompete the local mourning doves, so their presence here merely…is.
 They’re fairly unremarkable, but they do tend to make some unexpected noises that’ll have you reaching for your binoculars and then disappointedly realizing “oh, it’s just a dove”.